laristra/documentation/documentation_ccmake-docker.md

 To create a personal access token, which is less secure option than the Deploy SSH key, go to GitHub settings, generate a personal access token, and click public_repo.
 Copy it under Travis environmental variables and call it GH_REPO_TOKEN.

 ## Cache
 Caches store data to speed up processes, for example, requests are temporarily stored so that the same request later could be served faster.
 Travis CI [caches dependencies and directories](https://docs.travis-ci.com/user/caching/) which makes the build  go quicker.
-To enable caching in Travis, add the following lines to the .travis.yml file.
+To enable [ccache](https://ccache.samba.org/), add the following lines to the .travis.yml file.

+    #install ccache in before_install, then run it if the build passes

     before_install:
       - ccache -z